siddhartha-gadgil/LeanAide/resources/JsonTemplate.md

 ---

 Write the following proof in the JSON format.
 Note that the proof may be incorrect.
-If any step is incorrect or ambiguous add a field **error** to any of the above types of objects describing the error.
-If a step needs more proof, add a field **incomplete** to the step, with a text asking for the missing proof.
+If any step is incorrect or ambiguous, add a field **error** to any of the above types of objects describing the error (missing details in proofs should not be regarded as an error).
+If a step needs more proof, add a field **missing** which is a JSON list of **problem** fields which are problems that need to be solved or results that need to be proved to complete the proof.